variancehq/variance-js/README.md

 # js
-Integration Variance analytics into any web application
+Integrate Variance analytics into any web application